-The proxy is a stateless service which performs three main functions in a Teleport cluster:
+The proxy is a stateless service that performs three main functions in a Teleport cluster:

-It serves a Web UI which is used by cluster users to sign up and configure their accounts, explore nodes in a cluster, log into remote nodes, join existing SSH sessions or replay recorded sessions.
+- It serves a Web UI that is used by cluster users to sign up and configure their accounts, explore Nodes in a cluster, log into remote Nodes, join existing SSH sessions or replay recorded sessions.

 In this mode, Teleport Proxy implements WSS - secure web sockets - to proxy a client SSH connection:

 - User logs in to Web UI using username and password, and 2nd-factor token if configured (2FA Tokens are not used with SSO providers).

 - Proxy passes credentials to the Auth Server's API

 - If Auth Server accepts credentials, it generates a new web session and generates a special ssh keypair associated with this web session.
 Auth server starts serving OpenSSH ssh-agent protocol to the proxy.

 - The User obtains an SSH session in the Web UI and can interact with the Node on a web-based terminal.
 From the Node's perspective, it's a regular SSH client connection that is authenticated using an OpenSSH certificate, so no special logic is needed.